Siphon880gh/davinci-resolve-scripter/README.md

 ## Requirement

+### DaVinci Version

+Please note this is for DaVinci Resolve free version, 19.0.1 build version.
+If it were the paid Studio version, it would not have been multiple disjointed scripts.
+The free versions make it impossible to streamline into one unified script or UI UX.

+DaVinci changes the API quite a lot and their documentation can be incomplete and outdated.
+Keep this in mind and have a copy of 19.0.1 installation if scripting and automation is important to you.

 ### Start timecode at 00:00:00:00 if using my fusion scripts

 Although my scripts allows you to change the starting time code to 01:00:00:00 or 00:00:00:00, you should keep it at 00:00:00:00.
 The fusion motion effects are based off frame numbers starting from 00:00:00:00, which cannot change on the FREE DaVinci Resolve's API, so your timelines must start at 00:00:00:00.
 So before applying fusion effects script, you should right click the timeline in the media pool -> Timelines -> Starting Timecode...
 The only exception to this requirement is if you don't use my fusion scripts, then you're free to adjust the timestart variable in my code.